HayatZarine/Access-AI/README.md

 Access+ reduces digital barriers and empowers differently-abled users to interact with technology independently.
 It unifies accessibility features into one platform, eliminating the need for fragmented tools.
 ## Screenshots
 <img width="1363" height="639" alt="image" src="https://github.com/user-attachments/assets/07934a6a-3af6-41ac-906c-42065f3f80d3" />
+## What is working in prototype?
+-  Sign-in option
+-  Screen reader reads the screen but only upto an extent
+-  Simplification of UI (but only basic mode)

 ## 🤝 Collaborators
 🖋️ Zarine Hayat – Concept & Design & Idea